How Can Spinning Tops Candlesticks and Doji Patterns Be Utilized in Stock Index Chart Trading?

 A cross doji has a big lower shadow & a small upper shadow, plus the opening and close price is the same.

-This pattern setup pops up at market turning points and warns of a possible trend direction reversal in the Indices.
-Below is an example of this chart setup formation
+This pattern arrangement appears at market turning points and signals a potential trend direction reversal in the indexes.
+The following is an illustration of this chart setup configuration

 - Cross Doji Candle Pattern